 Glenda is happy to be a newly elected Elder at the Kirk.
 Her educational background consists of obtaining her RN designation from the PEI School of Nursing in Charlottetown and degrees from the nursing faculties at Grant MacEwan and Athabasca Universities.
 These led to her becoming a Nurse Educator.
 She is a mother to four adult children and has eight beautiful grandchildren who bless her life every day.

 Constance is a member of Session.
 When her two girls were younger, she taught Sunday School and served on the Human Resources Committee for the Kirk.
 Now she enjoys singing in the choir.
 In addition to family and church activities, she is currently serving with the Veterans Review and Appeal Board.

 David is a 19 year veteran of the Royal Canadian Navy, with service in both the Regular and Reserve forces and serving for much of the period as a Personnel Administration officer.
 He was for ten years the speechwriter for Commanders of Canada’s Navy and was the navy’s first Heritage Officer.
 He served for a number of years at Veterans Affairs Canada as a commemoration officer, communications officer, strategic planner and project manager.
 He has been married for over thirty years and has two adult daughters and a son-in-law.
 His hobbies include gardening, cooking, art and writing historical fiction.

-Ian enjoyed Scouting when he was younger and was recruited as “Hawkeye” for the Beaver group that his sons attending at the Kirk.
+Ian enjoyed Scouting when he was younger and was recruited as “Hawkeye” for the Beaver group that his sons attended at the Kirk.
 He serves on Session, as well as the Heritage, Christian Education, and Pastoral Care committees.
 After retiring from the provincial Department of Education, he started making pottery in the family business, along with three family members.
 He enjoys outdoor activities and spending time with his grandchildren.